jlenoble/keyfunc/README.md

 ## CAVEAT

-Object resulting in same keys may not be equal in all respect if you use the option 'idProperty'.
-Be clear about your intent, or keep to the other options.
+Object resulting in same keys may not be equal in all respect if you use the option 'property'.
+Be clear about your intent, or keep to other options.

 ## License